reflectivity/reflectivity.github.io/get_involved/index.md

 permalink: /get_involved/
 ---

-This organisation and its working group are open too all, to join a working group please just contact one of the working group chairs or sign up to the [mailing list](https://reflectometry.us10.list-manage.com/subscribe/post?u=e7e953117fa45f665f9030aaa&amp;id=fa298202d4).
+This organisation and its working group are open to all, to join a working group please just contact one of the working group chairs or sign up to the [mailing list](https://reflectometry.us10.list-manage.com/subscribe/post?u=e7e953117fa45f665f9030aaa&amp;id=fa298202d4).
 We organise ourselves within the [reflectivity Github organisation](https://github.com/reflectivity) which administers this webpage, you can find out more about how to get involved from [these helpful videos](/information/interact_with_orso/).

 There is also an Slack workspace for the ORSO community, this is a great way to stay in touch with other reflectometrists.